IBM/opensource-ai-workshop/docs/lab-6/README.md

 !!! note
     [What is Conway's Game of Life?](https://en.wikipedia.org/wiki/Conway's_Game_of_Life)

-After a few moments, the mode should start writing code in the file, it might look something like:
+After a few moments, the model should start writing code in the file, it might look something like:
 ![gameoflife_v1](../images/gameoflife_v1.png)

 ## AI-Generated Code